Stroke survivors can re-learn to dress themselves

 - Denim jeans with belt (at 5 min 32 sec)

 - Stay seated while dressing.
-This is safer and saves energy.
+It’s safer and saves energy.

 - Use something sturdy for support when standing to pull up pants.
 It’s easy to get off balance during this step.

-- Wear loose-fitting clothing with fabrics that stretch.
-Start with larger, looser clothes and gradually move down to your senior’s regular size as they gain experience.
+- Choose loose-fitting clothing with fabrics that stretch.
+Start with larger, looser clothes and gradually step down to regular size as dressing becomes easier.

-- Consider adaptive clothing like velcro, zipper pulls, or grab loops to make it easier to get dressed.
+- Consider getting adaptive clothing that’s designed with special features like velcro, zipper pulls, or grab loops to make it easier to get dressed.

 - Buck & Buck Specialized Senior Clothing Solves Dressing Problems